shaneknapp/docs/content/admin/new_hub.md

 Secret file generation and encryption completed.
 ```

-If you pass the `-m` flag to the script, the cookiecutter template will prompt
+If you pass the `-m` flag to the script, the cookiecutter template will be read
+in from your config, and then prompt you to confirm or make changes to the
-you to provide the following information:
+following information:

 - `<hub_name>`: Enter the chosen name of the hub.
 - `<institution>`: Enter the name of the institution.